-The XSEDE system is explicitly intended to be open and extensible: a "community infrastructure."
-Unlike a stand-alone product, XSEDE provides a framework for delivering research services and applications.
-In order to use this framework, community members (application developers, service providers, campus IT administrators) must be able to access details about the system’s design, implementation status, and the driving user needs.
+The public research computing environment should be open and extensible: a "community infrastructure."
+In order to use and participate in this environment, community members (researchers, application developers, service providers, campus IT administrators) must be able to access details about the system’s design, implementation status, and the driving user needs.

 |Use Case ID||Title||Use Case Description|

 |CI-01||Access system information|

 |CI-02||Manually publish system information|

 |CI-04||Publish current and desired system capabilities, their availability, and their implementation status|